 Physico-chemical properties are the water quality indicators of freshwater bodies (Dessie, et.al., 2024).
 The different physico-chemical properties of freshwater bodies collectively make the environment suitable for biological activity.
 The regular monitoring of physico-chemical properties of freshwater bodies is essential for the management and protection of these aquatic ecosystems (Flura, et.al., 2016).
 In the present study ten physico-chemical properties viz temperature, transparency, pH, total hardness, total alkalinity, total dissolved solids, dissolved oxygen, salinity, BOD and COD of four fresh water bodies (Khutaghat dam, Kori dam, Minimata dam and Khudia dam of Chhattisgarh) were evaluated.
 The relationship between the physico-chemical properties and their fish faunal diversity of sampled freshwater bodies is given in Table-4.
-The different physico-chemical properties viz; temperature , pH , transparency , alkalinity , water hardness , water salinity , total dissolved solids , DO , COD , and BOD are the important indicators of water quality of freshwater bodies (Uddin, et.al., 2021; Amorim and Moura, 2021; Cooper, et.al., 2007; Boyd and Boyd, 2020; Rajkumar, et.al., 2018; Malik, et.al., 2016; Sarkar and Islam, 2019; Quesada, et.al., 2023; Tomar, et.al., 2022; Manekeu, et.al.,2023).
+The different physico-chemical properties viz; temperature, pH , transparency , alkalinity , water hardness , water salinity , total dissolved solids , DO , COD , and BOD are the important indicators of water quality of freshwater bodies (Uddin, et.al., 2021; Amorim and Moura, 2021; Cooper, et.al., 2007; Boyd and Boyd, 2020; Rajkumar, et.al., 2018; Malik, et.al., 2016; Sarkar and Islam, 2019; Quesada, et.al., 2023; Tomar, et.al., 2022; Manekeu, et.al.,2023).
 These environmental variables of aquatic ecosystem affect its structure and functioning.
 The present study recorded a significant association between different environmental variables and fish faunal diversity.
 The study confirmed that with the change in the physico-chemical properties changes the fish diversity, abundance and distribution of freshwater bodies.
 According to Surchita and Palita, (2023) the physico-chemical properties of a freshwater body significantly affect the fish biodiversity of lentic water body of Eastern Ghats of India.
-Rehman, et.al., (2020) reported that physico-chemical properties of freshwater bodies affects the relative abundance of ichthyofaunistic diversity.
+Rehman, et.al., (2020) reported that physico-chemical properties of freshwater bodies affect the relative abundance of ichthyofaunistic diversity.
 Das, et.al., (2021) have reported a significant association between ichthyofauna diversity and physico-chemical properties of Dhir Beel in Dhubri district Assam of India.
-A significant association between physico-chemical properties of freshwater bodies and fish biodiversity have been reported by many authors (Saha, et.al., 2019; Kumar, et.al., 2020;Mehmood, et.al., 2023).
+A significant association between physico-chemical properties of freshwater bodies and fish biodiversity have been reported by many authors (Saha, et.al., 2019; Kumar, et.al., 2020; Mehmood, et.al., 2023).
 The results of the present study can be used to monitor the current status of the sampled fresh water bodies of Chhattisgarh.

 Conclusion

 The aim of this study was to examine the diversity of fish fauna in four freshwater bodies of Chhattisgarh, Central India and its association with some environmental attributes.
 The results reveal that the sampled four freshwater bodies of Chhattisgarh were composed of 09 orders, 18 families, 34 genera and 49 fish species.
 Across different sampled Dams; Minimata dam reported 49 fish species, followed by Khutaghat dam (47 fish species), Kori dam (44 fish species) and Khudia dam (43 fish species).
 Cyprinidae(42.85%), Bagridae & Clariidae (8.16%), Siluridae (6.122%), Schilbeidae , and Centropomidae & Anabantidae (4.08%) were the most dominated families.
 Labeo rohita was the most abundant (6.182%) and Tilapia mossambicus (0.018%) has reported its abundance as lowest across all the reported fish species in the sampled freshwater bodies.
-The overall results of the present study uncovers that the across all of the sampled four freshwater bodies; Minimata dam has reported more diversity, evenness and richness of fish species and Khudia dam has reported lowest diversity, evenness and richness of fish species.
+The overall results of the present study uncover that the across all of the sampled four freshwater bodies; Minimata dam has reported more diversity, evenness and richness of fish species and Khudia dam has reported lowest diversity, evenness and richness of fish species.
 The present study recorded a significant association between different environmental variables and fish faunal diversity.
-Furthermore the study confirms that with the change in the physico-chemical properties changes the fish diversity, abundance and distribution of freshwater bodies.
+Furthermore, the study confirms that with the change in the physico-chemical properties changes the fish diversity, abundance and distribution of freshwater bodies.
 The results of the present study can be used to monitor the current status of the sampled fresh water bodies of Chhattisgarh.